-The WT aerolysin has showed their capability to discriminate the single methylation group at the 5' end of a homonucleotide chain (i.e. CAAA vs. mCAAA) 18.
-Later, mutant analog K238G 27 enables the discrimination of methylation occurred in the 2nd position from 5' end of a randomly designed hetero chain (i.e. ACGA vs. AmCGA).
-However, other types of eqigenetic modification could not be properly discriminated due to the poor sensitivity.
-In this content, we show the ability of K238Q in sensing three types of DNA lesion (i.e. °G, I, mC) occurred in a hetero chain.
+The WT aerolysin has showed their capability to discriminate the single methylation group at the 5' end of a homonucleotide segments (i.e. CAAA vs. mCAAA) .
+Later, mutant analog K238G enables the discrimination of methylation occurred in the 2nd position from 5' end of a randomly designed heteronucleotide segments (i.e. ACGA vs. AmCGA).
+However, other types of epigenetic modification could not be properly discriminated due to the poor sensitivity.
+We herein show the ability of K238Q in sensing the three types of DNA lesion (i.e. oG, I, mC) occurred in a heteronucleotide segments.

-We took the nucleotide, 5'-ACGA as our model segment.
+The nucleotide, 5'-ACGA as the model segment is directly read by the K2380.
 As examples of epigenetic modification, the guanine (G) was modified into I or °G, respectively.
 Moreover, methylation was introduced into the cytosine (C).
-The modified model nucleotides are denoted as 5'-ACIA, 5'-ACoGA, 5'-A^mCGA.
+The modified model nucleotides are denoted as 5'-ACIA, 5'-AC°GA, 5'-AmCGA.
 As expected, the K238Q could discriminate each type of lesion from each other as demonstrated in Figure 3(a).
-Following the mass increase order of 5'-ACIA, 5'-ACGA, 5'-A^mCGA, 5'-AC°GA, the histogram of the residue current centered at 59.32±0.44 pA, 58.61±0.42 pA, 57.28±0.35 pA and 60.30±0.49 pA respectively.
+Following the mass increase order of 5'-ACIA, 5'-ACGA, 5'-AmCGA, 5'-AC°GA, the histogram of the residue current centered at 59.32±0.44 pA, 58.61±0.42 pA, 57.28±0.35 pA and 60.30±0.49 pA respectively.
 The residence time are averaged at 11.37 ms, 15.14 ms, 30.13 ms and 12.07 ms. Neither the current nor the residence time matches the order of mass magnitude, moreover, the modification on the single nucleotide base makes ca. 20 Da difference in molecule weight, which weigh less than 2% of the model nucleotide.
-We assume the separation of different types of epigenetic modification is achieved dominantly from the non-covalent interaction between nucleotide base and the sensing region rather than simply the steric effect which is negligible.
-Regarding to the separation capability of K2380 in lesion detection, SAmCGA-ACGA = 1.33 pA, SACGA-ACIA = 0.71 pA and $S{ACIA-ACoGA} = 0.98$ pA, which are much better than the K238G (data not shown).
-In order to prove the superior separation capability comes from the non-covalent interaction, we introduce methylcytosine (^mC) at different positions of a nucleotide segment, then use the K2380 to discriminate the position difference from the mixture.
+It is assumed that the separation of different types of epigenetic modification is achieved dominantly from the non-covalent interaction between nucleotide base and the sensing region rather than simply the steric effect which is negligible.
+Regarding to the separation capability of K238Q in lesion detection, SAmCGA-ACGA = 1.33 pA, $S{ACGA-ACIA} = 0.71 \text{ pA}$ and $S{ACIA-ACoGA} = 0.98 \text{ pA}$ , which are much better than the K238G (data not shown).
+In order to prove the superior separation capability comes from the non-covalent interaction, the methylcytosine (mC) at different positions on a nucleotide segments is designed and examined by the K238Q.

 Figure 3 The distribution of current and duration from K238Q interaction with XGTA (X= A, C, T).
 The color bar illustrates the accumulation of each DNA segment.
 From the top figure, AGTA was first introduced, then TGTA and CGTA were added successively with different peaks raised correlate to each segment.
 A histogram of the current distribution of the mixture was plotted at the bottom figure to demonstrate the current distribution and separation ability of K238Q.
-The data were acquired in 1.0 M KCl, 10 mM Tris and 1.0 mM EDTA at pH 8.0 and +140 mV in the presence of 2.0 μ M XGTA.
+The data were acquired in 1.0 M KCl, 10 mM Tris and 1.0 mM EDTA at pH 8.0 and +140 mV in the presence of 2.0 $\mu$ M XGTA.